App-vNext/Polly/docs/strategies/hedging.md

 Example scenario:

-- Initially, initiate the first two executions in parallel mode.
+- First, initiate the first two executions in parallel mode.
 - Subsequently, switch to fallback mode for additional executions.

 To configure hedging according to the above scenario, use the following code: